-Expected Outcome: Successful proposals will support the implementation of the EU Adaptation Strategy, the EU Mission on Adaptation to Climate Change, the water resilience Strategy, the EU Preparedness Strategy and the upcoming European Climate Adaptation Plan.
-Proposals are expected to contribute to all of the following expected outcomes:
+Expected Outcome: Successful proposals will support the implementation of the EU Adaptation Strategy, the EU Mission on Adaptation to Climate Change, the Water Resilience Strategy, the EU Preparedness Strategy and the upcoming European Climate Adaptation Plan.
+Proposals are expected to contribute to all of the following outcomes:

-Inland waterways and their surroundings and related infrastructure are managed in a more integrated manner across Europe and become more climate-resilient
+Navigable inland waterways, their surroundings and related infrastructure are managed in a more integrated and sustainable manner across Europe and become more climate-resilient

-Climate and environmental risks to water infrastructure (e.g. droughts, flooding, slow onset events, ecological degradation) are more effectively addressed in an systemic way and safe, efficient and reliable navigability conditions are improved
+Climate and environmental risks to water infrastructure (e.g. droughts, flooding, slow onset events, ecological degradation and cascading and compound events) are more effectively addressed in a systemic way.
+Safe, efficient and reliable navigability conditions are improved.

-Cost-efficient and environmentally-friendly measures are identified and they improve climate resilience of inland waterways while supporting integrated co-benefit and avoiding competing water uses.
+Cost-efficient and environmentally friendly measures -- especially nature-based solutions -- are identified with the involvement of stakeholders.
+They improve climate resilience of inland waterways while supporting integrated co-benefit and avoiding competing water uses, including between countries and regions.

 Scope: